ausdfrost/classification_analysis_for_crisis_response/tf-idf_linear_svm_classification/README.md

 The text contained in column x is preprocessed using TF-IDF (Term Frequency-Inverse Document Frequency) Vectorization.
 In this case, the top 300 relevant features of each case are extracted in the form of a vectors that will be used for the Linear SVM classification.
 Additionally, English stopwords (the, and, then, etc.) are redacted as part of preprocessing.
 Finally, the data is split into a 50/50 train and test set.

 ## Classification
-Classification is performed using a Linear SVM using the top 100 estimators.
+Classification is performed using `SKLearn.svm.LinearSVC` which is a flexible and scalable multi-class Linear SVM classifier.
+Regularization is set to `C

 ## Results
 The model performs at 67.0% accuracy, indicating successful multi-class classification of MoI.
-Model metric results are output in '[output/dummy_case_narratives_performance.log](output/dummy_case_narratives_performance.log)'.
+Model metric results are output in `[output/dummy_case_narratives_performance.log](output/dummy_case_narratives_performance.log)`.

 We can understand the performance by looking at a confusion matrix:
 ![alt text](output/linear_svm_conf_mat.png)